2sh/seven-segment-script/README.md

 // Automatically add soft hyphens using the hyphen NPM package const hyphenatedMultiLineText = hyphenate(multiLineText)
-// Splitting the text for a panel with a width of 24 seven-segment displays sst.convert(hyphenatedMultiLineText).split(24).forEach(line => {
+// Wrapping the text for a panel with a width of 24 seven-segment displays sst.convert(hyphenatedMultiLineText).wrap(24).forEach(line => {
   line.toBytes()
 })
-// Splitting takes into account spaces, newline and soft/hard hyphenation characters
+// Wrapping takes into account spaces, newline and soft/hard hyphenation characters

 // English doesn't require this, but for various other locales,
 // either set them in the instance: